wmutschl/Quantitative-Macroeconomics/README.md

 * multivariate notation and dimensions of vectors and matrices for VAR(p) models
 * autocovariances, stability and covariance-stationarity in multivariate VAR(p) models
 * the companion form of a VAR(p) model
+* estimate VAR models with Ordinary Least Squares (OLS) and Maximum Likelihood (ML)

 ### To Do

 * [x] Review the solutions of [last week's exercises](https://github.com/wmutschl/Quantitative-Macroeconomics/releases/latest/download/week_5.pdf) and write down all your questions
 * [x] Read Kilian and Lütkepohl (2007, Ch.
-2.2) and Lütkepohl (2005, Chapter 2 and Appendix A); make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
+2.2, 2.3) and Lütkepohl (2005, Chapter 2 and Appendix A); make note of all the aspects and concepts that you are not familiar with or that you find difficult to understand
 * [x] Do exercise 1 of week 6
 * [x] If you have questions, get in touch with me via email or (better) [schedule a meeting](https://schedule.mutschler.eu)